msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * FAQ update

 = 1.8.1 =
-* Fix: The callback url sent to IfthenPay would use http:// even if ssl was active
+* Fix: The callback url sent to ifthenpay would use http:// even if ssl was active
 * Bumped "Tested up to" tag

 = 1.8 =